 For information on Bruce’s career, click here.

 The second child of Dwight and Louise was Ann Celeste, born near the end of 1948 in Los Angeles when Dwight was teaching at USC.

 The three sisters:

 One of the ways in which Louise expressed her love of art was through painting and sculpture.
 It began at least as early as the family’s days in L.A. when Dwight was teaching at USC and Louise took an art class, certainly by 1959 when Louise’s daughter, Ann, was 11.
 It continued in Boulder, Colorado, where she had a good instructor.
+Louise really got carried away with painting in Colorado because she could go outdoors.
 Once she took her easel and brushes up into the nearby foothills of the Rockies to capture some of the scenery.
 Having set up her equipment, she was deep in concentration when she heard a noise behind her.
 Turning around she found herself facing a bear.
 Her easel, paints, and brushes were left behind in her mad dash to put some distance between her and her unwanted fan.
 In Belmont, Massachusetts, Louise used the basement as a place to work on her sculpture.
 And in Palo Alto, it was through an art class that Louise met Shirley Ortiz who would become her closest friend.

 Here are some samples of her work.